KeyanSong/431-2018/homework/README.md

 4. **[Assignment 4]**
 5. **[Assignment 5]**
 6. **[Assignment 6]**
+Etc.

 ## Logistics

 You will turn in your Assignments using the Canvas system at https://canvas.case.edu.
+You will submit both your Markdown file, and an HTML, PDF or Word document built from that R Markdown file through Canvas.
+Our preference in 431 is an HTML submission.

-- The course’s primary listing is PQHS 431, but students in CRSP 431 and MPHP 431 should find the same information.
+- The course’s primary listing on Canvas is PQHS 431, but students in CRSP 431 and MPHP 431 should find the same information.
-- The link to post your responses for each new Assignment will appear a day or two after the deadline for the preceding assignment has passed.
+- The Canvas link to post your responses for each new Assignment should appear a day or two after the deadline for the preceding assignment has passed.

+## Using a new Project for Each Homework

+Your life will be far happier if you use an R Project every time you open R to do work.
+Just start your R Studio session with File ...
+New Project or File ...
+Open Project, as appropriate.
+We recommend that you use a separate R project for each homework.

+## A Template for Homework Assignments

+At least until you get your feet under you, a template for producing a homework document in R Markdown may be helpful. **Here's where you'll find it.**

 ## Grading Errors?

 As the semester progresses, you may find an error in grading that you would like Dr. Love to review.
 You would do this by filling out **this Google Form** before **noon on 2017-12-13**.
+See the **Syllabus** for more details.

 ## Tips on Homework Submission